This post may contain affiliate links. Please read our disclosure policy.

 Thanks!

 Hi Sandy, I cook frozen solid meat in the Instant Pot.
 I will usually add at least 20 minutes plus it will take more time to come to pressure so keep that in mind.
+You would still want to open the packages and hold the brisket under running water to wash away all of the marinade first.
 When you’re done, if the meat isn’t super tender I would just close the lid and continue cooking in 10min increments, but it shouldn’t need the extra time.
 Enjoy!
 Krissy

 Hi Sommer,